Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 You gain the following benefits:

-***Improved Critical.*** When you attack the target of your *Hunter's Mark* with a weapon attack or Unarmed Strike, the number you need to roll to for a Critical Hit is reduced by 1.
+***Improved Critical.*** When you attack the target of your *[:spell-level-1: Hunter's Mark]* with a weapon attack or Unarmed Strike, the number you need to roll to for a Critical Hit is reduced by 1.
 This effect can stack.

 ***Weakness Exploit.*** Each time you score a Critical Hit against a creature, the number you need roll for another Critical Hit against that creature is reduced by 1.
 This effect can stack for 2 instances.